 At the center of the arts-based initiative, organized by UC Santa Cruz Institute of the Arts and Sciences with San José Museum of Art and in collaboration with Mary Porter Sesnon Art Gallery, is a multi-sited group exhibition of contemporary art.
-Curated by Dr. Rachel Nelson, Director, Institute of the Arts and Sciences and Alexandra Moore, IAS Curatorial Fellow, and featuring works by some of the most influential contemporary artists in the United States which challenge the dominant ways people see and understand the complex nexus of policing, surveillance, detention, and imprisonment that makes up the nation’s prison industrial complex.
+Curated by Dr. Rachel Nelson, Director, Institute of the Arts and Sciences and Alexandra Moore, IAS Curatorial Fellow, and featuring works by some of the most influential contemporary artists in the United States, the exhibition aims to challenge the dominant ways people see and understand the complex nexus of policing, surveillance, detention, and imprisonment that makes up the nation’s prison industrial complex.
 With more than two million incarcerated people, a majority of them black or brown, virtually all of them from poor communities, the prison industrial complex reveals a troubled vision at the heart of the United States.
-Barring Freedom considers the strategies artists use to reveal this unjust and racist worldview as well as the social problems it serves to obscure.
-And, it highlights the alternatives artists imagine to systemic injustices.
+Barring Freedom considers the strategies artists use to reveal this unjust worldview as well as the social problems it serves to obscure.
+More information about the exhibition.

 While Barring Freedom was conceptualized before the current crises, first COVID-19, with its ongoing and unequal effects, and then the recent brutal onslaught of police killings of Black people in the United States have brought into sharp relief the horrific consequences of the structural racism in the nation.
-As the depths of the injustices come into focus, Barring Freedom reflects the teachings of Professor Davis serve as inspiration.
+As the depths of the injustices come into focus, the teachings of Professor Davis serve as inspiration.
 Reflecting on mass incarceration and abolition, she cautions, “Dangerous limits have been placed on the very possibility of imagining alternatives.”
 It is with the urgency of the times that the exhibition underscores the importance of artists and creative practitioners in envisioning a world beyond the problems of policing and overflowing prisons that currently bar people from freedom in the United States.

-Artists: American Artist; Sadie Barnette; Sanford Biggers; Keith Calhoun and Chandra McCormick; Sonya Clark; Sharon Daniel; Maria Gaspar, Ashley Hunt; Dee Hibbert-Jones; Titus Kaphar and Reginald Dwayne Betts; Deana Lawson; Sherrill Roland; Dread Scott; jackie sumell; Hank Willis Thomas; Patrice Renee Washington; Levester Williams.
+Artists: American Artist; Sadie Barnette; Sanford Biggers; Keith Calhoun and Chandra McCormick; Sonya Clark; Sharon Daniel; Maria Gaspar, Ashley Hunt; Dee Hibbert-Jones and Nomi Talisman; Titus Kaphar and Reginald Dwayne Betts; Deana Lawson; Sherrill Roland; Dread Scott; jackie sumell; Hank Willis Thomas; Patrice Renee Washington; Levester Williams.